New country, provider, ASN, or network type matters more than another duplicate cloud node.

 Start the publisher agent on VPS, home server, edge box, or wherever the agent already has compute.

-Fetch the authenticated netnode status to see identity, uniqueness, recent node events, trust, and experimental credits.
-Payouts stay disabled while the network is still small.
+Fetch the authenticated netnode status to see identity, uniqueness, recent node events, trust, and credits.
+Those credits can be spent on aggregated netnode data or, once the balance reaches 5 USDC, requested as a manual Base USDC payout.

 Fastest path